 (1) Become a Co-op Member: If you’re not already a member, becoming a member shows your support for our local food system, local ownership and helps support our operations.
 It also gives you the ability to join board meetings and provides voting rights for big decisions (like our relocation to Beavers!) https://www.mountainavenuemarket.com/membership

-(2) Participate in our Planning; We invite all co-op member-owners to join us at our board meeting on Thursday, August 28th at the Fort Collins Welcome Center at 5:30pm.
-We look forward to an engaging discussion about our pending move to Beavers and all the opportunities ahead for the Fort Collins Food Co-op – Let’s Build this Together!
+(2) Participate in our Planning; We invite all co-op member-owners to join us at our board meetings -.
+If you want to get involved in a specific aspect of this move or in financially aiding the co-op, please email us! bodfccoop@gmail.com We look forward to an engaging discussion about our pending move to Beavers and all the opportunities ahead for the Fort Collins Food Co-op – Let’s Build this Together!

 Have a question that wasn’t answered above?